Paul has been an enthusiastic amateur tennis player for over 35 years. In 2013, he competed in the USTA tennis nationals in Arizona.

 I am lucky enough to have access to a friend's machine and I love it.
 The Lobster fires out balls at multiple speeds and directions and makes for great practice.

-You may need to do some saving before you can afford it, however.
+You may need to do some saving before you can afford it, it's not the cheapest thing in my list, but well worth it.

 © 2015 Paul Goodman